htcondor/htcondor/docs/automated-workflows/dagman-accounting.rst

-As of version 10.0.0, any explicitly set accounting group information within a DAGMan nodes job description will take precedence over the acounting information propagated down through DAGMan.
-This allows for easy setting of accounting information for all DAG jobs while giving a way for specific jobs to run with different acounting information.
+As of version 10.0.0, any explicitly set accounting group information within a DAGMan nodes job description will take precedence over the accounting information propagated down through DAGMan.
+This allows for easy setting of accounting information for all DAG jobs while giving a way for specific jobs to run with different accounting information.